Events and Activities

-There’s an abundance of food and drink events in the area, from typical Farmers’ Markets to more comprehensive events such as Malton’s Monthly Food Market, which has live chef demonstrations, street food and music.
+There’s an abundance of food and drink events in the area, from typical farmers markets to more comprehensive events such as Malton’s Monthly Food Market, which has live chef demonstrations, street food and music.
 The farmers’ markets of the North York Moors area are wonderful places to experience the best in North Yorkshire food and drink and there is one or more most weekends.

 We really are spoilt for choice when it comes to walking, with breath-taking scenery and fascinating seasonal and natural variation from wooded dales to heather clad moor to coastline routes.
 The Cleveland Way, one of England's seven great trails, starts just three miles away in Helmsley.
 Lots of walking information is available from the National Park (click here), with favourite routes and a comprehensive programme of guided walks.
 We are also happy to share our experiences and lend maps and guide books, as well as providing kit washing/drying services.

 There are three cycle centres within the National Park, providing mountain bike trails and cycle hire in the wonderful settings of Sutton Bank, Dalby Forest and Fryup Dale respectively.
 High Rigg is conveniently in the middle of these three centres.